dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

  forecastEngine.CheckPoint(mlContext, outputModelPath);
 ```

-//TODO: Need clarification on how to evaluate the accuracy of this model; there is the confidence level, but any other mechanism besides that?
+// TODO: Need clarification on how to evaluate the accuracy of this model; there is the confidence level, but any other mechanism besides that?

 ## Citation
 eShopDashboardML dataset is based on a public Online Retail Dataset from **UCI**: http://archive.ics.uci.edu/ml/datasets/online+retail